 How long have you had migraine and what type of migraine do you have?

 I started getting episodic migraine when I was 9 years old but managed them quite well throughout school and university.
 I would have a handful a month and be able to manage them with sleep and triptans.
 They turned to chronic in 2021 with no explanation, at the same time as starting my first professional job, I’m 24 years old.
-I went from 2/3 a month to daily headaches and 10-15 migraine per month.
+I went from 2/3 a month to daily headaches and 10-15 migraines per month.

-My migraine start as a headache and unless I treat them, they will turn into a full-blown migraine, which consists of pain behind my eyes and nausea, this can last from 5-40 hours.
+My migraines start as a headache and unless I treat them, they will turn into a full-blown migraine, which consists of pain behind my eyes and nausea, this can last from 5-40 hours.
 They’re quite hard to define as every migraine is a bit different.

 How does migraine disease impact your life?